Land, air and sea search underway for college student from US missing in Dominican Republic

 “So far, the authorities, multiple authorities here in the Dominican Republic have searched in the waters.
 They searched using helicopters and other tools.
 They also searched in the near bay, bushes, trees.
 They went multiple times around the same areas,” said her father, Subbarayudu Konanki.

-Sudiksha Konanki had gone to Punta Cana for spring break ahead of pre-med studies, he said.
-“My daughter is a very nice girl,” he said.
-“She’s ambitious.
-She wanted to pursue a career in medicine.”

-Konanki had arrived Monday in the Caribbean nation with five others, said police, who learned of her disappearance after 8 a.m.
-Friday through a call from the US Embassy in Santo Domingo.
+Officials are using search dogs and drones to search for Konanki, the country’s search and rescue force Defensa Civil Dominicana said on Facebook Monday.

+Authorities have been interviewing a man in his 20s believed to be the last person to see Konanki last week, a law enforcement source familiar with the investigation told CNN.

-She had told her friends Wednesday she was heading to a party at the resort, her father said.
-“She went to the beach on March 6 early morning around 4 a.m. with friends and some other guys they met at the resort,” he said.
+“She went to the beach on March 6 early morning around 4 a.m. with friends and some other guys they met at the resort,” Konanki’s father told CNN.
 “After that, her friends came back after some time and my daughter did not come back, did not show up from the beach.”

-Around 5:55 a.m.
-Thursday, surveillance cameras captured five women and one man leaving the beach, while Konanki is believed to have stayed behind with a young man, the local police source told CNN.
+Around 4:55 a.m.
+Thursday, surveillance cameras captured five women and one man leaving the beach, while Konanki is believed to have stayed behind with the other young man, two sources close to the investigation told CNN.

-Later surveillance video shows the man leaving the beach area at 9:55 a.m., the source said, with no sign of Konanki.
+Surveillance video shows the man leaving the beach area at 8:55 a.m., the two sources close to the investigation said, with no sign of Konanki.
+A source initially said the surveillance video times were one hour later than 4:55 a.m. and 8:55 a.m., based on time stamps from the video.
+But hotel staff eventually told investigators the time stamp was an hour ahead of actual time, the two sources said.

-Authorities have interviewed that young man to determine what happened when the two were alone, the source said, and Dominican Police are broadening their investigation to corroborate his preliminary version, the agency said.
-They also are questioning others last seen with Konanki on Thursday to establish where to focus their maritime search.

-Sudiksha Konanki’s friends alerted authorities when she didn’t return to her room, her father said.
-Her companions reported her missing around 4 p.m.
-Thursday, with her last sighting some 12 hours earlier, the Riu hotel chain said in a statement.
+When Konanki didn’t return to her room, her companions initially searched for her before notifying authorities, according to the law enforcement source.
+The group then reported her missing to the hotel staff around 4 p.m.
+Thursday, the Riu hotel chain said in a statement.

+The young man is not considered to be a suspect at this time, the law enforcement source said.
+He was being kept in a hotel room under police watch as the probe continues, though he is not officially detained, a different source close to the investigation told CNN.

+The young man believed to have stayed with Konanki at the beach has told police multiple versions of the last time he saw the University of Pittsburgh student, the local police source told CNN.

 Konanki’s father wants local authorities “to also investigate other possibilities including whether this is a case of kidnapping or human trafficking,” he told CNN on Sunday from Punta Cana.
 “We don’t think she would be able to survive for more than three days in the water and I think something else might’ve happened to her.”